 STEP 1 - CHOOSE LIMITING HABIT

-If you look closely at your life and are brutally honest with yourself right now I think you know which habits are holding you back and preventing you from achieving your full potential.
-Do you watch too much TV or play video games at the expense of exercising or studying for instance, or eat too much junk food?
+If you look closely at your life and are brutally honest with yourself I think you know which habits are holding you back, preventing you from achieving your potential.
+Do you watch too much TV or play video games at the expense of exercising or studying for instance, or eat too much junk food perhaps?

-I'll be honest with you; one of my limiting habits was wasting time.
-I'd find just about any excuse to put things off until the very last minute instead of focussing on my university assignments.
-Whenever I had an assignment due I would delay and dwell on it and would welcome any distraction.
-I had identified with being the last minute man and the king of procrastination.
-In fact whenever an assignment was due you would always find me bolting through the university campus at top speed with my paper in hand running toward the drop-in-box.
-Anyway, I knew something had to be done about this habit as it was causing me too much stress and average grades.
+I'll be honest with you, one of my limiting habits was wasting time.
+I'd find just about any excuse to put things off until the very last minute, instead of focussing on my tasks at hand.
+Whenever I had a deadline for work I would always procrastinate and would welcome any distraction.
+In fact, I had identified with being the last minute man.
+I knew that something had to be done about this, as it was causing me too much angst and stress.

-So, right now be honest with yourself, choose a limiting habit that you want to break and that is holding you back from being the best possible version of yourself and write it down.
+So, right now be honest with yourself, choose a limiting habit that is holding you back from being the best possible version of yourself and write it down: My limiting habit is ...